Understanding the DTCC: From Traditional Clearing to Tokenization?

 Who are DTCC's members?

-DTCC's members include broker-dealers, custodian banks, investment banks, and clearing firms.
-Major participants include Goldman Sachs, JP Morgan, Bank of America, Morgan Stanley, Citigroup, and most other large financial institutions active in US securities markets.
+Broker-dealers, custodian banks, investment banks, and clearing firms.
+Major participants include Goldman Sachs, JP Morgan, Bank of America, Morgan Stanley, and Citigroup.
 Members are also shareholders.

 Who is the CEO of DTCC?

-Frank La Salla is the President and CEO of DTCC.
-He joined DTCC in June 2022 after a long career at BNY and also leads DTCC’s main operating subsidiaries, including DTC, FICC, and NSCC.
+Frank La Salla has served as President and CEO since June 2022.
+He also leads DTCC's main operating subsidiaries, including DTC, FICC, and NSCC.

 Learn more about Backpack